 When satisfied with the mirrors, he would mop the floors.
 He first made a round with the soaped mop, sure to scrub hard at each hardened stain, each pained smudge.
 After being careful to rinse the soaped mop well, he let it sit for a moment in the second bucket of hot water.
 In this moment he thought of nothing.
 Then he squeezed every last drop of water out of the mop and went over the floors again, and with the correct applied force they would dry to a shimmering spotless brilliance.
 The floors throughout the hotel were tiled white, and difficult to maintain.
 They were never as perfect as they were in these early day moments, so perfect that when he looked down at them he could see his reflection staring back.
 The floors, in these moments, were his.
 Virginal, where no one but him was there to see them.

 Not once in their nine years together in the hotel had she heard him leave the room.
-Each day, when she awoke at 10:48, it was as if she had slept alone.
+Each day, when she awoke at ten forty-eight, it was as if she had slept alone.
 She dressed quickly in her chambermaid uniform, a uniform that lacked the perverse sensuality of its fantasy cousins.
-Describing its colour as gray would be a disservice to gray.
+Describing its colour as grey would be a disservice to grey.
 Its cut was not flattering, which was sad in that somewhere beneath her slate pillowcase of a uniform was a figure that once deserved flattering.
 Each morning after observing herself in the mirror she left a small thumbprint in its corner.